-The purpose of the PTASP is to establish formal mechanisms each DART department must use to identify hazards associated with streetcar system; eliminate, minimize or control hazards; and to prevent injuries, accidents and other losses.
-The PTASP demonstrates the City's and DART's commitment to safety and compliance with Federal, State and local regulations.
+The purpose of the ASP is to establish formal mechanisms each DART department must use to identify hazards associated with DART's transportation systems; eliminate, minimize or control hazards; and to prevent injuries, accidents and other losses.
+The ASP demonstrates DART's commitment to safety and compliance with Federal, State and local regulations.